Spatial meshing for general Bayesian multivariate models: Discussion

 \section{Discussion}

 We have introduced Bayesian hierarchical models based on DAG constructions of latent spatial processes for large scale non-Gaussian multivariate multi-type data which may be misaligned, along with computational tools for adaptive posterior sampling.
+We illustrated our methods using applications with data sizes in the tens to hundreds of thousands, with compute times ranging from a few seconds to under 30 minutes in a single workstation.
+The compute time for a single SiMPA iteration for a univariate Poisson outcome observed on gridded coordinates with $n=10^6$ is under 0.2 seconds after burn-in; in other words, our methods enable running MCMC for hundreds of thousands of iterations on massive spatial data under a total time budget of 12 hours.

 We have applied our methodologies using practical cross-covariance choices such as models of coregionalization built on independent stationary covariances.
 However, nonstationary models are desirable in many applied settings.
 Recent work \citep{bags} highlights that DAG choice must be made carefully when considering explicit models of nonstationary, as spatial process models based on sparse DAGs induce nonstationarities even when using stationary covariances.
 Our work in this article will enable new research into nonstationary models of large scale non-Gaussian data.
 Furthermore, our methods can be applied for posterior sampling of Bayesian hierarchies based on more complex conditional independence models of multivariate dependence \citep{deyetal20}.